MileneCV/Sales_Predictions---project-1-/README.md

 ## Methods

-Predictions part
+#### Machine Learning part:

+- Dropping unnecessary columns.
-- Data preparation: check duplicates, fix inconsistencies in Item_Fat_Content column, and check the type of all columns.
+- Data preparation: check duplicates, check inconsistencies values, check the type of all columns.
 - Train/Test split: "Item_Outlet_Sales" column as the target.
-- Make selector columns because there are number and object columns in this dataset.
+- Make selector columns because there are numbers and objects columns in this dataset.
 - Check missing values: There are missing values in the numeric column Item_Weight which is a float number and there are missing values in the categorical column Outlet_Size.
-I used SimpleImputer the ‘mean’ strategy for numeric columns (that is a float number) and SimpleImputer the ‘most_frequent’ strategy for categorical columns.
-- I used OHE for categorical columns and scaler for numeric columns since in machine learning the dataset needs to be all numeric and in the same scale.
+- Used OHE for categorical columns.
-- I made a numeric_pipe and categorical_pipe with make_pipeline.
+- Made a numeric_pipe and categorical_pipe with make_pipeline.
-- I created tuples for numeric and categorical where the first element is the transformer and the second element is a ColumnSelector object
+- Created tuples for numeric and categorical where the first element is the transformer and the second element is a ColumnSelector object
-- I used make_column_transform to put all together (numeric and categorical tuples)
+- Used make_column_transform to put all together (numeric and categorical tuples)
-- I used 3 Models:  Linear regression, Decision Tree Regressor, and Randon Forest
+- Used 3 Models:  Linear regression, Decision Tree Regressor, and Randon Forest
+- Extracteand and plot the coefficients that Linear regression determined.
+- Extracteand and plot the feature importances that Decision Tree Regressor, and Randon Forest determined.
 - Evaluated the performance of 3 models based on r^2 and used regression metrics (MAE, MSE, RMSE).
 - Compared 3 different models.